sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - **Export Semantics**: Full catalog exported back into the same schema—`category_path`, `product_name`, and the ordered list of attribute headers aggregated from all product_attribute definitions.
 No series metadata columns are emitted.
 - **Download/Delete/Restore**: API actions expose file list with timestamp and size, plus endpoints to stream, delete, or restore any stored CSV (restore re-runs the import pipeline against the stored file bytes).

+## Catalog Truncate Workflow

+- **Trigger Surface**: The CSV tools panel receives a dedicated `Truncate Catalog` danger-button positioned beside Import/Export.
+Clicking the button opens a modal that reiterates the destructive scope and requires the operator to type `TRUNCATE` plus a free-form reason before enabling the confirm action.
+- **Backend Action**: The UI POSTs to `v1.truncateCatalog` with `reason`, `correlationId` (GUID from the browser), and `confirmToken` (always `TRUNCATE`).
+The controller routes to `CatalogTruncateService`, which acquires a short-lived advisory lock so CSV import/export and restore actions cannot run concurrently.
+- **Deletion Order**: Within a transaction the service disables foreign key checks, truncates `product_custom_field_value`, `series_custom_field_value`, `product`, `series_custom_field`, `category`, and `seed_migration`, then reenables the checks.
+No baseline data is reseeded; the database remains empty (aside from auto-increment resets) until the next CSV import repopulates it.
+- **Audit & Logging**: Every truncate writes a JSON object to `storage/csv/truncate_audit.jsonl` capturing the correlation ID, provided reason, deleted row counts, and precise timestamps.
+The response echoes the same data so the UI can show a toast containing the audit identifier.
+- **History Surfacing**: `v1.listCsvHistory` returns `audits` (latest truncate entries) and `truncateInProgress` so the UI can present the audit table and disable CSV controls whenever the advisory lock is held.
+- **Post-Action UX**: The modal closes only after the API responds successfully, the CSV history list refreshes (so operators can immediately start a new import), and the new audit entry appears in the UI table for transparency.

 ## Deployment Artifacts

 - `catalog.php` - PHP backend serving v1 API actions; returns JSON only.